aagsolutions/nbis/Readme.md

 Kotlin implementation of NIST Biometric Image Software (NBIS).
 This library is used to read and write NIST records and can be used with any JVM language.
+## About
+NBIS is a library, implemented in Kotlin, to extract, decode, build and write NIST compressed files.
+NIST Biometric Image Software information can be found [here](http://www.nist.gov/itl/iad/ig/nbis.cfm).

 ## NIST Records Types